sdclibbery/limut/README.md

 Please report problems / bugs / browser issues etc as github issues at https://github.com/sdclibbery/limut/issues

+# Code Editor

+Limut uses the CodeMirror editor by default (https://codemirror.net).
+This provides syntax coloring.
+However, on some devices (eg mobile) a better experience may result from using a basic textarea editor; this can be enabled by using the `?textarea` url parameter.

 # Development

 Run locally by firing up `./server.sh` and connecting a browser to http://localhost:8000/?test .
 The unit tests run on page load when the `?test` url parameter is present; view output in the browser console.